 02 of 05

 A typical Korean breakfast is not that much different than the other meals of the day, except maybe a bit on the lighter side (or with fewer banchan, or side dishes).
-So rice, a small bowl of soup or stew, and any number of banchan would typically make up the first meal of the day.
+Rice, a small bowl of soup or stew, and any number of banchan would typically make up the first meal of the day.

 Since a traditional Korean breakfast has rice, soup, meat, and a full array of side dishes, this breakfast includes grilled short ribs (galbi), spicy seafood salad, bean sprout rice (kongnamul bab), spicy stewed fish, cold cucumber soup (oi naengguk), seasoned kelp, and radish strip kimchi (moo saengchae).